 - 1. Dates of the intermediate examinations are decided by the university Pedagogical Council and cannot be changed. - 2.
 Only students who were present in lectures, seminars and got credit for all the classes are admitted to the intermediate examination. - 3.
-Intermediate examination in general histology and in microscopic anatomy consist of two parts: practical (slide recognition) and theoretical - 4.
-Intermediate examination in embryology and histological structure of the oral cavity has no practical part. - 5.
+Intermediate examination in general histology and in microscopic anatomy consist of two parts: practical (slide recognition) and theoretical. - 4.
+Intermediate examination in embryology has no practical part. - 5.
 Intermediate examinations on the first and the second date are MCQ tests.
-Other dates of the intermediate examination have the form that is determined by the Head of the Department. - 6.
+Third final attempt of the intermediate examination (commission) have the form that is determined by the Head of the Department and is set after the permission obtained from the Dean's office. - 6.
 Electronic intermediate examination tests online consist of 50 single choice questions.
 The duration of intermediate examination is 50 minutes.
 Electronic test examinations are held in the building of The Main Library in the computer room. - 7.
-The criteria to pass the test are determined by the Head of the Department, after the test, and they are expected to be not less than:

-- 8. 60% of all questions in the test. - 9.
+The criteria to pass the test are determined by the Head of the Department, after the test, and they are expected to be not less than: - 60% of all questions in the test. - 8.
 Students may evaluate their paper during the quiz.
 Then, if any reservations arise, students can flag the question and express their concerns.
-Later complaints will not be accepted. - 10.
-The Department appoints two dates for each intermediate examination. - 11.
+Later complaints will not be accepted. - 9.
+The Department appoints two dates for each intermediate examination. - 10.
 Intermediate practical part must be passed before the date of the retake MCQ test.
 Students who failed the practical part of any intermediate examination before the date of the retake examination will not qualify for the retake and last retake of MCQ test.